marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_054.png)

 You can notice that the contact shadow looks sharper now.
-The last attribute, @shadow_eps, is used to compensate for two kinds of visual artifacts that shadow mapping may produce: shadow acne and shadow leakage.
+The last attribute, @shadow_eps, is used to compensate for two kinds of visual artifacts that shadow mapping may produce: shadow acne and light leakage.

 Shadow acne is a common artifact in shadow mapping.
 It creates an unwanted pattern of dark spots or lines on the surfaces of 3D objects.